SumoLogic/sumologic-kubernetes-collection/deploy/docs/opentelemetry_collector.md

 An example use case for load balancing is scaling a [cascading_filter](https://help.sumologic.com/Traces/03Advanced_Configuration/What_if_I_don't_want_to_send_all_the_tracing_data_to_Sumo_Logic%3F) that requires spans with same Trace ID to be send to the same collector instance.

 Sumologic kubernetes collection supports three layer architecture - with an agent, gateway and a collector - in order to perform Trace ID aware load balancing.
 Agent, if load balancing is configured, sends traces to the gateway.
 Gateway is configured with a load balancing exporter pointing to the collector headless service.
-Gateway may also be exposed outside cluster, allowing to load balance traces originating from outside kubernetes cluster.
+Gateway may also be exposed outside the cluster, allowing to load balance traces originating from outside the kubernetes cluster.

 Sample config: